 IDL includes the pre-defined interface Object, which all user-defined interfaces inherit implicitly.
-The operations defined in this interface are described in the Orbix C++ Edition Programmer's Reference.
+The operations defined in this interface are described in the Orbix Programmer's Reference C++ Edition.

 While interface Object is never defined explicitly in your IDL specification, the operations of this interface are available through all your interface types.
 In addition, you can use Object as an attribute or operation parameter type to indicate that the attribute or operation accepts any interface type, for example: